Darline P. Robles

 Professor of Clinical Education

-Darline Robles, the former superintendent of Los Angeles County Office of Education, is a Professor of Clinical Education here at the USC Rossier School of.
-In addition to teaching in the school's doctoral and masters programs, Dr. Robles is responsible for the development of a new hybrid master's degree program in school leadership, to be delivered both online and on-campus.
+Dr. Darline Robles, the former superintendent of Los Angeles County Office of Education, is a Professor of Clinical Education here at the USC Rossier School of Education.
+In addition to teaching in the school’s doctoral and masters programs, Robles is responsible for the development of a new online Master’s degree program in school leadership.
 She leads the program development effort in conjunction with faculty, external organizations and experts.
 She is also an expert in the areas of urban education, program development and school leadership.